NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/RecBuffer.md

     // get the header of the block using the getHeader() function

-    // get the number of slots in the block.
+    int numSlots = /* the number of slots in the block */;

-    // using offset range copy the slotmap from the memory pointed
+    // using offset range copy the slotmap of the block to the memory
+    // pointed by the argument.
-    // by the argument to that of the block.
+    // (hint: the slotmap starts at bufferPtr + HEADER_SIZE. copy the
+    //  `numSlots` values after that from `slotMap`)

-    // update dirty bit.
+    // update dirty bit using StaticBuffer::setDirtyBit
     // if setDirtyBit failed, return the value returned by the call

     // return SUCCESS